 Here are some calming, sleep-inducing foods that are great before bed: non-dairy milk, bananas, oats, yogurt and sunflower seeds.
 So if you need a post-dinner snack, try a bowl of plain yogurt with berries and sunflower seeds or fruit like berries or a banana.

 But there are some foods that stress our bodies and can keep us awake at night.
-Some classic body-stress foods are those high in fat, because they require a lot of digestive energy and stimulate the production of acid in the stomach.
-Spicy foods can also place a heavy burden on your digestive system.
+Some classic body-stress foods are those high in fat, because they require a lot of digestive energy.
+It’s a lot harder to get good night’s sleep right after tucking away a cheeseburger-fries combo.